Embed This Data

 - FDI Inflow:

-The top income tax rate is 15 percent, but other taxes have made the top rate much higher in practice.
+The top income tax rate is 10 percent, but other taxes make the top rate much higher in practice.
 The top effective corporate tax rate is 20 percent.
 Taxation has not been enforced effectively since early 2011.
-Large oil revenues have allowed excessive government spending in the past.
-Instability and a weak central government continue to hamper the effective management of public finances.
+Large oil revenues have funded excessive government spending in the past.
+Instability and a weak central government continue to hamper the effective management of public finance.